mklimek1/final-project/phrase-01-settings.md

 # Settings

-The window with Markdown filters in Phrase looks like this:
+The window with Markdown filters in Phrase looks like this: <!-- Image broken -->

 ![phrase-filter-settings](./resources/images/screenshots/Pasted-image-20230508233111.png)

-*Figure 1: default Markdown filters in Phrase*
+*Figure 1: Default Markdown filters in Phrase*

 Phrase has the following filter settings for Markdown:
 1. `Flavor` (only one can be selected):